sigmod/sqlpp/document.md

     ]

 ## <a id="Unnest_clauses">Unnest clauses
-For each input tuple, Unnest clause flatterns a expression that returns a collection into individual items and produces multiple tuples, each of which is the original input tuple augmented with a flattern item.
+For each input tuple, an Unnest clause flatterns an expression that returns a collection into individual items and produces multiple tuples, each of which is the original input tuple augmented with a flattened item.

 ### <a id="Inner_unnests">Inner unnests
 The next example shows a query that retrieves the organizations that the selected user has worked in, using the `UNNEST` clause to unnest the nested collection `employment` in the user's record.